MOB-MKO/PRODIGY_CS_02/README.md

 Develop a simple image encryption tool using pixel manipulation.
 You can perform operations like swapping pixel values or applying a basic mathematical operation to each pixel.
 Allow users to encrypt and decrypt images.

+To use this program, ensure you have the Pillow library installed.
+You can install it with:

+pip install pillow

 Explanation:

 Encryption Function (encrypt_image): This function takes an image path, an output path, and a key.
 For each pixel, it adds the key value to each RGB channel (wrapping values over 255).
 It then saves the modified image.

 Decryption Function (decrypt_image): This function reverses the encryption by subtracting the key from each RGB channel (wrapping values under 0) and saves the result.